ALASdoo/alasdoo_com_v2/content/english/cookies.md

 At Alas doo, we are committed to protecting your privacy.
 The cookies we use do not store any personal information.'

+cookiebanner:
+  heading: 'Analytics cookies only'
+  description: 'We use analytics cookies to improve your experience.
+No personal data is collected.
+For more details or to update your preferences, visit our [Cookies page](/cookies/).'
+  accept_btn_label: Accept cookies
+  decline_btn_label: Decline cookies

 cookies:
   policy_item:
     - title: 'What are cookies?'